MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-SAP-desktop-flow-action-based-GUI.md

     ![Screenshot of Add a new variable dialog box ](media/add-new-variable.png)

-6. Next, create the follwoing use-case-specific variables.
+6. Next, create the following use-case-specific variables.

    - EmployeeId